-‘Cash Me Outside’ Girl Danielle Bregoli Drops Rap Single ‘These Heaux’, Mocks Taylor Swift’s New Album
+‘Cash Me Outside’ Girl Danielle Bregoli Drops Rap Single ‘These Heaux,’ Mocks Taylor Swift’s New Album

 Danielle Bregoli is now a certified rapper.
 The “Cash Me Outside” girl recently released her expletive-filled debut single and even mocked Taylor Swift’s highly-anticipated album.

-Earlier this week, Danielle surprised her fans and haters alike with a glimpse of an angry sounding rap track calling out all types of b*****s and h**s who have crossed in her life.
+Earlier this week, Danielle surprised her fans and haters alike with a glimpse of an angry sounding rap track calling out all types of women of undesirable backgrounds who have crossed in her life.

 The auto-tuned track is called “These Heaux” (pronounced as “hoes”).
-The 14-year-old viral sensation, who became famous for her catchphrase “Cash Me Outside, Howbow Dah?”, will go by her rap name “Bhad Bhabie” (pronounced as Bad Baby).
+The 14-year-old viral sensation, who became famous for her catchphrase “Cash Me Outside, Howbow Dah,” will go by her rap name, “Bhad Bhabie” (pronounced as Bad Baby).

 TMZ obtained a snippet of Danielle’s debut single, which contains lyrics pointing out to her haters.
 Part of the song goes, “These h**s be lackin’, see me in back and they talk all this s**t but don’t say it in person.”